SNHU-CS/CS-330/module04/mod4_tutorials.md

 ## Section 4-3: Controlling the Camera with the Keyboard

-The code for this section ([tut_04_03.cpp](./tut_04_03.cpp)) demonstrates how to
+The code for this section ([tut_04_03.cpp](./tut_04_03.cpp)) demonstrates how to:

-* draw a mesh with a color per face.
+* Draw a mesh with one color per face
-* update the position of the camera with the keyboard and GLM's `lookAt` function
+* Update the position of the camera with the keyboard and GLM's `lookAt` function

 ### Per-Face (and not Per-Vertex) Colors

 This tutorial contains quite a bit more code than 4.2, and it is actually closer to tutorial 3.4 (which introduced the perspective projection).
-But unlike tutorial 3.4, we want to draw a cube that has a color per face.
-This prevents us from drawing using indices -- and `glDrawElements` -- since each vertex will belong to three different faces, and each face will have a different color -- therefore we cannot share a vertex among different faces, so we will have to add three vertices for every actual location.
+But unlike tutorial 3.4, we want to draw a cube that has a color per face instead of per vertex.
+This prevents us from drawing using indices (and `glDrawElements`) since each vertex will belong to three different faces and each face will have a different color.
+This means we cannot share a vertex among different faces so we will have to add three vertices for every actual location.
 If a cube has eight vertices, then we will end up with 24 vertices in total.
 Please take a look at `UCreateMesh`.
 Also, we will now go back to rendering using `glDrawArrays`.

 ### Camera Control